 - Be absolutely honest when telling the school why you want to defer your acceptance.
 Keep in mind that the school has full authority to either accept or deny your request.

 - You know, without a doubt, that you want to work in the field of healthcare.
 However, you are starting to wonder if the path towards becoming a medical doctor is the right path for you.
 Maybe it’s not that appealing to you in the long run.
 Maybe you just don’t want to be in school THAT long.
 Maybe you are on this path because your parents forced you to chase it, but the reality is that you’re actually pretty miserable and you just don’t care to be a physician.
 Or maybe you’ve been trying to get into medical school for a long time and after many attempts, you’re finally starting to look for other options in the field of healthcare that will fulfill you just as much.
 Whatever your case may be, I hope you’ll be pleased to learn that there are A TON of other opportunities in the field that doesn’t require you to go to medical school!
 Crazy, ain’t it?
-For a massive list of these various careers in the healthcare field, click here!
+For a massive list of these various careers in the healthcare field, click on the “Different Paths In Healthcare” title!